prototypefund/reproducible-website/_events/berlin2017/ReproducibleSummitIIIEventDocumentation.md

 ### Event documentation

-This is work in progress: currently this very document still contains notes, which shall all be moved to seperate pages at which point this URL will vanish and everything will be accessable via the **Agenda**
+This is work in progress: currently this very document still contains notes, which shall all be moved to separate pages at which point this URL will vanish and everything will be accessible via the **Agenda**

 #### Session Notes
 ####  Day 1